pmariglia/showdown/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+After deploying, go to the Resources tab and turn on the worker.

 ## Decision Logic

 The bot searches through the game-tree for two turns and can make a decision in the two different ways explained below.